-Please note: Services from non-network providers services authorized by Medica. are not covered, except emergency services and , Network Providers Tier 1 - Preferred Tier 2 - Standard and ear mold impressions and auditory rehabilitation and training.
+Your Benefits and Your Benefits and the Amount You Pay Please note: Services from non-network provider services authorized by Medica. s are not covered, except e mergency services and Network Providers Tier 1 - Preferred Tier 2 - Standard and ear mold impressions and auditory rehabilitation and training.
 It also includes replacement of a hearing aid and associated services within 3 months of the dispensing date if the hearing aid gain and output fail to meet the prescribed targets or the hearing aid is unable to be repaired or adjusted.
 Coverage for all of the services is limited to a maximum of \$3,000 every 48 months.
-Injectable pharmaceutical treatments for hemophilia and bleeding disorders Nothing Dietary medical treatment of phenylketonuria (PKU) Nothing 7.
-Amino acid-based elemental oral formulas for the following diagnoses: a. cystic fibrosis Nothing b. amino acid, organic acid, and fatty acid metabolic and malabsorption disorders Nothing c.
+Injectable pharmaceutical treatments for hemophilia and bleeding disorders Nothing Dietary medical treatment of phenylketonuria (PKU) Nothing Amino acid-based elemental oral formulas for the following diagnoses: a. cystic fibrosis Nothing amino acid, organic acid, and fatty acid metabolic and malabsorption disorders Nothing c.
 IgE mediated allergies to food proteins Coverage is limited to members five years of age and younger.
-Nothing , 5 , 5
+Nothing

-Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. · Network Providers Tier 1 - Preferred Tier 2 - Standard d. food protein-induced enterocolitis syndrome Nothing Coverage is limited to members five years of age and younger. e. eosinophilic esophagitis Nothing Coverage is limited to members five years of age and younger. f. eosinophilic gastroenteritis Nothing Coverage is limited to members five years of age and younger. g. eosinophilic colitis Nothing Coverage is limited to members five years of age and younger.
-8. Total parenteral nutrition Nothing 9.
-Eligible ostomy supplies Nothing 10.
-Insulin pumps and their related supplies Nothing G. Emergency Room Please note: Some services received during an emergency room visit may be covered under another benefit in this Policy.
+Your Benefits and the Amount You Pay

+Please note: Services from non-network providers services authorized by Medica.
+Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.

+Network Providers

+Tier 1 - Preferred Tier 2 - Standard

+d. food protein-induced enterocolitis syndrome Nothing

+Coverage is limited to members five years of age and younger.

+e. eosinophilic esophagitis Nothing

+Coverage is limited to members five years of age and younger.

+f. eosinophilic gastroenteritis Nothing

+Coverage is limited to members five years of age and younger.

+g. eosinophilic colitis Nothing

+Coverage is limited to members five years of age and younger.

+8. Total parenteral nutrition Nothing

+9. Eligible ostomy supplies Nothing

+10. Insulin pumps and their related supplies Nothing

+G. Emergency Room

+Please note : Some services received during an emergency room visit may be covered under another benefit in this Policy.
 The most specific and appropriate benefit in this Policy will apply for each service received during an emergency room visit.